-Prime: Primer is one of the most important steps in makeup application for both young and mature skin.
-More so to mature skin because primer helps smoothen fine lines fills pores, combats oil /dryness.
+Primer is one of the most important steps in makeup application for both young and mature skin.
+More so to mature skin because primer helps smoothen fine lines and fills pores.
 The last thing you want is for your foundation to settle in every line!

 A common mistake that mature women make, is attempting to pull off the 'matte look'.
 That look is appropriate for the teens up to about mid thirties but I wouldn't recommend it for the forties and older.

 Glow, glow, glow!!
 Get that radiant youthful look!
 Just because you are older doesn't mean you have to be dried out!
 Shimmer pigments, semi-matte foundations, moisturizing lipstick and lip-gloss are your best friends.
 Many may actually disagree saying that shimmers tend to 'exaggerate' fine lines and pores, but as the old saying goes, everything in moderation.
 Set your foundation lightly with a loose or press powder to keep your base in place.